 04 Rolling concessions

-This dirty trick in negotiation is frequently used to gain additional concessions from the unwary when the agreement appears to be in sight.
+This dirty trick is frequently used to gain additional concessions from the unwary when the agreement appears to be in sight.

 Giveaway phrases to look out for:

 “I think we’ve nearly got a deal, if we can just agree on this last item I think we’re there…”